 What are the Drawbacks?

 According to Ogletree, one drawback of the 30-1 method is that it lacks inherent progressive overload, which is an essential principle in fitness training that involves systematically increasing the difficulty of your workouts over time to encourage progress.
 She says this is usually accomplished “by increasing the amount of weight you lift, increasing the number of repetitions you're doing, decreasing the amount of rest you're giving yourself between sets or exercises, or performing more total sets (increasing exercise density).”
-As you getting stronger and fitter from exercising, your body adapts to your workouts, and they feel more manageable over time.
-To keep getting stronger and in better shape, you have to continually challenge the body and increase the difficulty or intensity of your sweat sessions.
+As you get stronger and fitter from exercising, your body adapts to your workouts, and they feel more manageable over time.
+To keep getting stronger and in better shape, you may have to continually challenge the body and increase the difficulty or intensity of your sweat sessions.

 “Because the structure of the 30-1 workout method is set at 30 repetitions and one minute of rest, there is no progression in this workout,” Ogletree cautions.
 “This may be okay for a few weeks, and you may see some initial strength, toning, and cardio benefits, but after a while, your body will get used to the workout and stop making adaptations because it's already adapted to the workout.”